FaisalHammad1999/futureproofwiki/Object-Orientation-in-JavaScript.md

 ```

 ## Custom Errors using OOP
-OO is useful in all sorts of circumstances and now you now how inheritance works, let's use it to make a custom Error.
+OO is useful in all sorts of circumstances and now you know how inheritance works, let's use it to make a custom Error.
 [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) is a built-in object and a great one to start using OO inheritance to customize.

 ```js